Skip to main content

 Your Professional Development

-Your class will include talented executives from a wide range of sectors, all working towards the common goals of improving their leadership skills and having a positive impact on the world.
+Your class will include talented professionals from a wide range of sectors, all working towards the common goals of improving their leadership skills and having a positive impact on the world.
 As part of the programme, you will gain access to:

-• Workshops to improve your knowledge of executive presence, executive recruitment, salary negotiation and promotion practices
+• Workshops to improve your knowledge of executive presence, executive recruitment, salary negotiation and promotion practices.

 FAQs